JerBouma/PersonalFinance/README.md

 cashflow.perform_analysis()
 ```

 Before it does anything, it will download the example datasets as found [here](https://github.com/JerBouma/PersonalFinance/tree/develop/examples).
 This is merely meant for you to understand how the functionality works.
 When you are ready to use it for your own cashflows, you can simply remove the `example=True` argument and supply your own configuration file.
 If you don't have one yet, it will automatically supply one if you use `Cashflow()`.
+See the Notebooks as found [here](https://www.jeroenbouma.com/projects/personalfinance) for an in-depth explanation.

-The perform analysis does the following things:
+The `perform_analysis` functionality does the following things:

 1. **It reads all the cashflow datasets** based on the configuration file's `file_location` parameter.
 This can be a single file, a selection of files or an entire folder.
 It also applies the cost or income indicator if the numbers in your file are all positive (e.g. a column that says "Plus" or "Minus") if chosen.
 3. **It starts applying categorization** based on the `categories` section in the configuration file.
 It uses [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to find matches that are closely related (e.g. 'Tim's Bakery' and 'Bakery' would fit in the same category)
 4. **It generates multiple transactional and categorized overviews** on a weekly, monthly, quarterly and yearly basis.
 4. **It generates an Excel file** in which all of the results are displayed in a neat format based on the `excel` section of the configuration file.
-(Optional)
+This is optional and can be disabled by setting `write_to_excel` to `False`.

 See the resulting image for the file that is generated based on the example dataset: